-The inaugural Jarek Pasko Memorial Tournament took place at Lunan Bay on the first Saturday of September.
+The second Jarek Pasko Memorial Tournament took place at Portobello Beach on Saturday, June 24.